Repossession Lawyers in Texas

 The repossession process starts when your creditors begin seizing your properties and belongings.
 Once your possessions have been repossessed, you are given a small window of time before your rights to acquire your things back runs out.
 Our repossession lawyers can help you with the repossession process by filing the right paperwork so that you can keep your things and that you meet all the necessary requirements of the repossession law.

 First, you can file for Chapter 13 bankruptcy as it allows you to keep whatever belongings you have.
 At the same time, decreasing your debt as well as setting up sustainable payment plans that you can easily manage given your income.
 This type of bankruptcy allows you 3 to 5 years to catch up on the past due payments that you have.

 Here at Leinart Law Firm, our repossession lawyer can handle the repossession process including the negotiation with your creditor.
 Aside from helping you keep your possessions, the repossession process also includes helping you get back on your feet by creating a financial plan, as well as planning for the effective discharge of any other debts.

-The law that relates to the repossession of properties by a creditor is stipulated by Article 9 of the Uniform Commercial Code.
+Texas state law that relates to property repossession by a creditor is stipulated by Article 9 of the Uniform Commercial Code.
 In Texas, there is a specific statute called the Texas Business & Commerce Code 9.609.
 It states that the creditor is entitled to use self-help repossession but can only seize properties and belongings that are set as collaterals in the first place.
 This means that prior to borrowing money, you have agreed to put up some of your belongings as collateral.

 This also proves that the contract was in place indicating your collaterals in case you default.
 It can be done without a court order and it can be done without the creditor committing a breach of peace.
 To simply put it, the creditor can repossess personal property without filing a lawsuit or getting a court order to authorize any repossession attempt.